-Each year, AWRA Florida awards a $2,000 scholarship to assist graduate students with tuition, educational fees and/or research expenses.
+AWRA Florida offers a $3,000 scholarship to assist exceptional graduate students with tuition, educational fees and/or research expenses.
 Applications should include a discussion of the applicant’s educational and professional goals, with as much specificity as possible.
 If support of a research project or program is being sought, a description of the research should be included.
 Applicants should also have at least one letter from a faculty member in support of the student’s request.
-Applications must be received by April 15.
+Applications must be received by April 14.

 The Sanford N. Young Scholarship may be given for work in any area of water resources science, technology, or management.
 However, AWRA Florida's Board of Directors may give preference to applicants seeking to continue their education after U.S. military service, as well as those working in areas that combine biological sciences and engineering or that focus on aquaculture or improving the environmental regulatory process.
 Scholarship recipients will be invited to attend the AWRA Florida Annual Meeting to receive the award and be acknowledged by the members.